Virtual reality (VR) is “threatening” to change the construction industry in the near future.

 - No more “it does not look like I imagined” phrases.

 A client can easily access their object using a VR headset and explore every nook and cranny to see whether everything matches their expectations and provide feedback.
-For example, they can check if there’s enough room for all the things they want to place inside and make the necessary adjustments.
+For example, they can check if there’s enough room for all the things they want to place inside and make the necessary adjustments in virtual reality.
 With that, any miscommunication simply becomes impossible.

 What is the best way to build VR models?

 One of the most precise methods is using laser scanning and BIM.

 If compared to conventional survey measurement methods, laser scanning (also known as LIDAR or point cloud survey) provides better accuracy and is cheaper.
 Moreover, for a town and landscape topography, it is possible to conduct scanning at night when there’s few to no people obstructing the surfaces.